 When you ask children to grade themselves on their behavior, the inference is that this is necessary because they may behave irresponsibly.
 This, by itself, is contrary to the Discipline Without Stress model.
 Teachers should be positive and assume that students will act responsibly.

 We all know that on a grading scale the letter “A” represents the highest.
 Unfortunately—AND WITH GREAT MISUNDERSTANDING OF THE HIERARCHY OF SOCIAL DEVELOPMENT—this teacher was asking students to grade their own behavior each day, … >>>

 When I returned to the classroom after 24 years in counseling and administration, the lack of responsibility on the part of some students glared out at me.
 That’s when I asked myself, “How can I promote responsible behavior?”

 The outcome was the Raise Responsibility System, which you can find a plethora of information about on my website.
 In developing the program, I decided to be PROACTIVE, rather than always reacting after an inappropriate behavior.
-That’s when I developed the Hierarchy of Social Development.
+That’s when I developed the Levels of Development.

 Terms that Promote Responsibility